Table of contents

 The folds-into-a-fanny pack aspect

-I am finding so many helpful fanny pack items for parents in this new world of parenting products (I have to mention the Kibou fanny pack diaper bag here!), and of course I’m loving that the carrier itself folds into the back zipper pocket of the fanny pack.
+I am finding so many helpful fanny pack items for parents in this new world of parenting products (I have to mention the fanny pack diaper bag I have, detailed in my review of the Kibou), and of course I’m loving that the carrier itself folds into the back zipper pocket of the fanny pack.

 It’s even helpful when I’m just using this baby carrier around the house, because when I put it away, I zip it up into the pouch and it looks neat.